 The following op-ed was written by Todd Staples, president of the Texas Oil & Gas Association:

-Fortunately, Texas lawmakers corrected this error, and the Railroad Commission of Texas (RRC) now has a process that mandates CL designation for the most critical natural gas assets and related systems.
-And starting December 1, operators with facilities that are required to weatherize will share their emergency preparedness plans with the RRC, including considerations for how each operator will protect their employees, the environment and their equipment when implementing their plans.
+Further, actions taken by the 87th Texas Legislature and the Railroad Commission of Texas (RRC) established critical load designation for the most critical natural gas assets and related systems and operators with facilities that are required to weatherize must share their emergency preparedness plans with the RRC.
+Plans include considerations for how each operator will protect their employees, the environment, and their equipment in extreme weather.
+These requirements extend to external support operations such as water disposal wells, a necessary function to continue oil and natural gas production.

 Founded in 1919, TXOGA is the oldest and largest oil and gas trade association in Texas representing every facet of the industry.